rgwoodiii/continuous_control_ddpg/Report.md

 - EPSILON = 1.0           # noise factor
 - EPSILON_DECAY = 0.99    # noise factor decay

 I tuned the above parameters manually.
-This each run took a very long time, I had to run this on the udacity provide GPU as my personal machine struggled.
+This each run took a very long time, I had to run this on the udacity provided GPU as my personal machine struggled.
 Given the runtime, I didn't perform as much iteration as I would have preferred.

 ### model architecture